Annie-XIE/blogentries/RDO+XS+Neutron.md

 OpenStack VM is used for installing OpenStack software.
 One VM per hypervisor using XenServer 6.5 and RHEL7/CentOS7 templates.
 Please ensure they are HVM guests.

 2.1 Create network and interface.
-Please upload `rdo_xs_helper.sh` at both Dom0 and DomU.
+Please upload [rdo_xenserver_helper.sh](https://github.com/Annie-XIE/summary-os/blob/master/rdo_xenserver_helper.sh) at both Dom0 and DomU.

 		create_vif <vm_uuid>